openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 - `insights-operator-e2e-tests` suite can verify the SCA cert data is available
 - Basic test of the validity of the SCA certs.
 Mount the `etc-pki-entitlement` secret and run e.g `yum install` in the container

+#### Dev Preview -> Tech Preview
+- Insights Operator is able to download the data from OCM API and expose it in a cluster API
+- basic functionality is tested
+- this new functionality is documented

+#### Tech Preview -> GA
+- ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns 404
+- inform a cluster user about the error state (problem with pulling the certificates)

+### Upgrade / Downgrade Strategy

+There's no upgrade/downgrade strategy needed.

+### Version Skew Strategy

+There's no Skew strategy needed.
+This work should have no impact on the upgrade.
+It doesn't require any coordinated behavior in the control plane.
+No other components will change.

+## Alternatives

+Only possible alternative is to implement this functionality in another control plane component/operator.